Sonichigo/glossary/content/en/service-mesh.md

 Before service meshes, that functionality had to be encoded into every single service, becoming a potential source of bugs and technical debt.

-In the [Sidecar Container] (/sidecar-container/) model, each microservice pod is paired with its own proxy.
+In the [Sidecar Container](/sidecar-container/) model, each microservice pod is paired with its own proxy.
 This per-service proxy intercepts L3-L7 traffic, enforcing load-balancing, mutual TLS, tracing and metrics on a fine-grained basis.
 While this approach offers maximal policy flexibility and service-specific routing,